mod-cpp/pacman/test/exercises/11_exercises.md

 Enable the test and see you will only get one error.
 Look up REQUIRE and CHECK in Catch2 and change the code in [the test][1], so you get an error on both lines.

+Then fix both errors by making both sides of the == the same.

 * Catch2 : [Assertion Macros][2]

 ```cpp